FlutterFlow/flutterflow-documentation/docs/ff-concepts/adding-customization/custom-code.md

 ![Dependency-score.png](imgs/Dependency-score.png)

-When adding a pubspec dependency to your custom code in FlutterFlow, you’ll need two pieces of information: the [package name with its version number](#copy-package-name--version) and the [import statement](#copying-import-statement).
+When adding a pubspec dependency to your custom code in FlutterFlow, you’ll need two pieces of [information](#setup-code): the Package name with its Version number and the Import statement.

 ### Setup Code
 To configure your custom code with the package, copy and paste the following items from the package's pub.dev page: